Microhouse project’s second building focused students on budget, design

-In fall 2019, the students, Jillian M. Fortunati, Ethan T. Giordano, Ronald J. Mayorga, Owen G. McKenna, Dakota J. Picard, Ryan J. Shea, and Jonathon P. Sprout, with Civil Engineering student Jacob T. Burke, began reviewing the original LIFT house plans under lecturer Mark Atwood’s supervision.
+In fall 2019, the students, Jillian Fortunati, Ethan Giordano, Ronald Mayorga, Owen McKenna, Dakota Picard, Ryan Shea, and Jonathon Sprout, with civil engineering student Jacob Burke, began reviewing the original LIFT house plans, supervised by lecturer Mark Atwood.

-After receiving design approvals from Downstreet and other agencies connected to the project, construction commenced in earnest late in the Fall 2019 semester.
+After receiving design approvals from Downstreet and other agencies connected to the project, construction started in earnest late in the Fall 2019 semester.

 Because the project was constructed inside the high bay of the CoLab maker space and was shielded from weather, the construction team choose to use an “inside-out” construction scheme.
 They installed the interior wall finished surfaces while installing electrical and plumbing from the outside of the wall and installed the outer sheathing and siding afterward.